coro/readme-generator-for-helm/README.md

-    "object": "object"                           <-- Modifier that indicates an object type "string": "string"                           <-- Modifier that indicates a string type "nullable": "nullable"                       <-- Modifier that indicates a parameter that can be set to null },
+    "object": "object"                           <-- Modifier that indicates an object type "string": "string"                           <-- Modifier that indicates a string type "nullable": "nullable"                       <-- Modifier that indicates a parameter that can be set to null "default": "default"                         <-- Modifier that indicates the parameter's default value "enum": "enum"                               <-- Modifier that indicates the limited set of values the parameter can take },
   "regexp": {
     "paramsSectionTitle": "Parameters"           <-- Title of the parameters section to replace in the README.md